 SUMMARY OF RULES

 The official name of the competition is the 2023 CCA#BAOFinancial 40 Over Cup.

 All teams play each other in round robin– top two meet in final.

 Fielding restrictions (max.
 2 outside circle) for first 10 overs – batting side chooses powerplay of 5 overs (with max.
 3 outside circle).

 Outside powerplays max.
-5 fielders outside circle, or 4 for late attending teams, or less for teams that fail to bowl their overs in time.
+5 fielders outside circle, subject to reductions for teams that fail to bowl their overs in time.